pelzolga123/Intuit-clone/README.md

 <img src="https://i.ibb.co/y5PWyLq/Screenshot-from-2020-03-16-17-28-55.png" alt="Screenshot-from-2020-03-16-17-28-55" border="0">

 ## About The Project
-This is clone of Intuit page.
-Webpage contains form, images and thumbnails.
+This is a clone of the Intuit page.
+The webpage contains a form, images, and thumbnails.

 ## Live version
 [Intuit clone](https://rawcdn.githack.com/pelzolga123/Intuit-clone/56a2be142e4f778300d2f154ba8c8b26e700ab73/index.html)